sharkdp/fd/README.md

 ### On Arch Linux

-You can install [the fd-rs package](https://www.archlinux.org/packages/community/x86_64/fd-rs/) from the official repos:
+You can install [the fd package](https://www.archlinux.org/packages/community/x86_64/fd/) from the official repos:
 ```
-pacman -S fd-rs
+pacman -S fd
 ```

 ### On Void Linux